OUR PROFESSIONAL APPROACH

 Aida Litigation provides specialised legal support in international human rights matters, with a particular focus on extradition, expulsion, international wanted notices, and cross-border criminal cooperation.
 Our work also covers related matters such as prisoner transfers, international requests for witness testimony, the enforcement of foreign sentences, and serving a sentence in a state other than the person’s country of residence or nationality.

-Our work is built around a human-rights-based approach.
-We assess each case through the standards of the European Convention on Human Rights, the case law of the European Court of Human Rights, and the practice of relevant United Nations human rights bodies.
-This allows us to identify risks of ill-treatment, unlawful detention, unfair trial, political motivation, family-life interference, or other serious violations that may arise in extradition, expulsion, or international-search proceedings.
+We apply a human-rights-based approach, assessing each case against the standards of the ECHR, the case law of the Strasbourg Court, and the practice of relevant United Nations human rights bodies.
+This enables us to identify risks of ill-treatment, unlawful detention, unfair trial, political motivation, interference with family life, and other serious violations arising in extradition, expulsion, or international-search proceedings, and to take appropriate legal action to challenge those proceedings or mitigate their consequences.

 1